-Below are Mount Kilimanjaro’s zones from the lowest to the highest altitude along with the average annual precipitation, zone characteristics, and links/feeds to the current weather in each particular zone.
+Below are Mount Kilimanjaro’s zones from the lowest to the highest altitude along with the average annual precipitation and zone characteristics.

 Altitude: 2,600 to 6,000 ft (800 to 1,800 m)

 Precipitation: 20 to 70 in (500 to 1,800 mm)

 The lowest elevation climate zone is the bushland, resting a half mile or more above sea leve.
 Cultivated land, grasslands and populated human settlements characterize this zone.
 The town of Moshi is located here.

 Natural bush, plains, and lowland forests once covered the region.
 However, because this area is rich with fertile volcanic soil, it makes an ideal land for agriculture.
 The Chaga people settled on these lower slopes to farm a variety of crops, such as highly prized coffee and tropical fruits.
 The grounds are irrigated by underground channels tunneling through the earth from the lush rainforest nestled above.

 Many of the local mountain guides hail from the nearby villages.
 Large wild animals are rarely seen here, having been eliminated by farmers generations ago.
 However, small nocturnal mammals such as galagos and tree hyrax still thrive.
 Birds, such as speckled mousebirds and tropical boubou, are also plentiful.